43081j/43081j.github.io/_posts/2014-07-26-the-new-dialog-element.md

 }
 {% endhighlight %}

-After customising the CSS, you can quite easily have a modal setup just like that of Bootstrap without the need for any third-party library.
+After customising the CSS, you can quite easily have a dialog setup just like that of Bootstrap without the need for any third-party library.

 ## Use within forms